ddev/ddev/docs/content/users/quickstart.md

     ddev sake dev/build flush=all
     ```

-Your Silverstripe project is now ready.
+Your Silverstripe CMS project is now ready.
-The CMS can be found at /admin, log into the default admin account using `admin` and `password`.
+The CMS can be found at `/admin`, log into the default admin account using `admin` and `password`.

-Visit the [Silverstripe documentation](https://userhelp.silverstripe.org/en/5/) for more information.
+Visit the Silverstripe CMS [user documentation](https://userhelp.silverstripe.org/) and [developer documentation](https://docs.silverstripe.org/) for more information.

-`ddev sake` can be used as a shorthand for the Silverstripe Make command `ddev exec vendor/bin/sake`
+`ddev sake` can be used as a shorthand for the Silverstripe CLI command `ddev exec vendor/bin/sake`.

 To open the CMS directly from CLI, run `ddev launch /admin`.